qalle2/nes-quantum-disassembly/README.md

 ```

 ## FCEUX Code/Data Log - CHR ROM
-I used my cdl-summary (see *Software used*) with the following arguments:
+I used my [cdl-summary](http://github.com/qalle2/cdl-summary) with the following arguments:

 `python cdlsummary.py --prg-rom-banks=2 --part=c quantum.cdl`

-No CHR ROM data was read programmatically via $2007.
+No bytes were read programmatically via `$2007`.

 Whether each tile in each half-bank was rendered or not:
 ```